TinkerTools/tinker9/doc/style.md

 ### Header Guard
 All header files should have `#pragma once` guards to prevent multiple inclusion.
-Your compiler and/or machine must be **very** old if they don't support this feature, and Tinker won't be able to run on that machine anyway.
+Your compiler and/or machine must be **very** old if they don't support this feature, and Tinker won't be able to run on your machine anyway.

-Don't do this:
+Don't do this, unless you have to:
 ```cpp
 #ifndef TINKER_UNIQUE_HEADER_GUARD_WITH_FILENAME_LIKE_THIS_H
 #define TINKER_UNIQUE_HEADER_GUARD_WITH_FILENAME_LIKE_THIS_H